 This shift wasn’t just technical—it impacted nearly 8,000 aviation mechanics across the organization, who now had direct, mobile access to part inventory and repair history.
 And critically, this front-end integration was enough for the FAA to approve the system as unified, paving the way for the merger to move forward.

-The Outcome: $1 Billion in Efficiency Gains
+The Outcome: $1 Billion in Operational Efficiency Gains

 The benefits didn’t stop at FAA compliance.
 A few years after the initiative, the airline reported $1 billion in cost efficiency gains attributed directly to the IT modernization effort.
 By automating previously manual workflows, removing bottlenecks in the maintenance process, and enabling real-time part tracking, the airline realized dramatic improvements in operational speed and resource utilization.